Burden in Henselian Valued Fields: Burden of Henselian valued fields

-One remarks that an angular component gives a section $ac_{\rv}:\RV_0 \rightarrow k^\star$ and, as a consequence, the sort $\RV_0$ becomes isomorphic as a group to the direct product $\Gamma \times k^\star$.
-Assume such map exists, and add it to the language.
-Then, if both $\Gamma$ and $k$ are infinite, the $\RV_0$ sort is of burden at least $2$ by Fact \ref{FactSumBurdenOrthSorts} and bi-interpretability on unary sets.
-Just like the valuation, the angular component $\ac$ in $\mathbb{Q}_p$ is definable in the language of rings.
-However, this definition cannot be uniform:
+Consider any theory $T_{\ac}$ of a valued field endowed with an $\ac$-map, and assume that both the value group $\Gamma$ and residue field $k$ are infinite.
+Then by Fact \ref{FactSumBurdenOrthSorts} and bi-interpretability on unary sets, on sees that the $\RV$-sort is of burden at least $2$.
+The set $\RV^\star$ is indeed in definable bijection with the direct product $\Gamma\times k^\star$.

-\begin{corollary} There is no formula which gives a uniform definition of $\ac$ in $\mathbb{Q}_p$ for every prime $p$. \end{corollary}
+In the field of $p$-adics $\mathbb{Q}_p$, an angular component $\ac$ is definable in the language of rings.
+We can show now easily that this definition cannot be uniform:

-\begin{proof} By Chernikov-Simon \cite{CS19}, we know that the ultraproduct of $p$-adic $\mathcal{F}=\prod_{\mathcal{U}}\mathbb{Q}_p$, where $\mathcal{U}\subset \mathcal{P}$ is an ultrafilter on the set of primes, is inp-minimal in the language of rings (recall that the p-adic valuation is uniformly definable in $\mathcal{L}_{\text{Rings}}$).
+\begin{corollary} There is no formula which gives a uniform definition of an $\ac$-map in $\mathbb{Q}_p$ for every prime $p$. \end{corollary} Notice that this has already been observed by Pas in \cite{Pas90}. \begin{proof} By Chernikov-Simon \cite{CS19}, we know that the ultraproduct of $p$-adic $\mathcal{F}=\prod_{\mathcal{U}}\mathbb{Q}_p$, where $\mathcal{U}\subset \mathcal{P}$ is an ultrafilter on the set of primes, is inp-minimal in the language of rings (recall that the p-adic valuation is uniformly definable in $\mathrm{L}_{\text{Rings}}$).
 The residue field and the value group are infinite since they are respectively a pseudo-finite field and a $\mathbb{Z}$-group.
 By the above discussion, the $\ac$-map cannot be defined in the language of rings, as it would contradict inp-minimality. \end{proof}